-A Central Government agency which provides long and medium-term loans to local authorities.
+A Central Government agency which provides long and medium-term loans to local authorities at interest rates only slightly higher than those at which the Government itself can borrow.
 Local authorities are able to borrow a proportion of their requirements to finance capital spending from this source.